Introduction

 - Frequent rainfall and storm systems

-- Dense tree shade that slows natural drying around the home
+- Tree shade that can slow drying around the home

-- Moist air to get trapped in cabinets and under sinks
+- Moist air trapped under sinks and inside cabinet bases

-- Condensation on cold pipes, metal fixtures, and shaded walls
+- Condensation on cold plumbing lines and metal fixtures

-- Slower drying times after everyday cooking and cleaning
+- Slower drying after cooking, mopping, and wiping surfaces

-- Higher risk of mold in unseen areas behind appliances and inside cavities
+- Higher mold risk in hidden pockets behind appliances

 2. Common Humidity-Related Kitchen Problems in The Woodlands